-Rows and rows of the Dr. Seuss-esque trees made me feel like I was in another world altogether.
+When you are traveling with a family like mine (2 people over 70, one over 50, one in her early 20’s and 3 under 16,) you are hard pressed to find locations and activities that please everyone.
+My one request during while in Palm Springs was a trip to Joshua tree.
+The drive is right around an hour long and SO WORTH IT.
+My grandpa was willing to make the trip with me, my sister and both brothers.
+We were met with rows and rows of the Dr. Seuss-esque trees made me feel like I was in another world altogether.
 Pair those with massive rocks and you’ve got a landscape dreams are made of.
-My two brothers, sister and I climbed to the top of huge boulders and looked out over the valley we were in.
+We climbed to the top of huge boulders and looked out over the valley we were in.
 Seriously unreal.
 I really love getting to do stuff like this with my little babies (read: brothers and sister) because I don’t get to see them often and it’s awesome to help pass along a love for nature.

 “YOU’VE GOT TO BE KIDDING ME. we drive 30 minutes for THIS?!”
 Was the first thing I heard.
-All I could do was walk in and hold the door for everyone else.
+All I could do was walk in and hold the door for everyone with my fingers crossed behind my back that things would turn for the best.
 At this glorious moment I realized the amazingness that is Woody’s.
-In a semi-hidden back area was more tables and a small stage, that night filled by a man and woman + their instruments.
+In a semi-hidden back area more tables and a small stage were set up.
+That night the stage was filled by an older man and woman and their instruments.
 They called themselves a quartet because they each played a number of instruments and sang.
 They were wonderful, I was swaying in my seat the entire time I ate my super spicy jalapeño burger and tater tots.
-That was my second favorite meal of the trip.
+Absolutely my favorite meal of the trip.

 I was sad to leave this place filled with sunny-dessert vibes and surrounded by mountains.
 But the trip ended with a wonderful flight where I got my own row of seats and watched the sun set over a blanket of pillowy clouds.
 Successful last trip of the year!